oracle/pgql-lang/pages/pgql-1.1-spec.md

   AND y.age > 25
 ```

-In the above example, the first filter describes that the vertex `x` has a property `name` and its value is `John`.
-Similarly, the second value describes that the vertex `y` has a property `age` and its value is larger than `25`.
+Here, the first filter describes that the vertex `x` has a property `name` and its value is `John`.
+Similarly, the second filter describes that the vertex `y` has a property `age` and its value is larger than `25`.
 Here, in the filter, the dot (`.`) operator is used for property access.
-For the detailed syntax and semantic of expressions, please see [Value Expressions](#value-expressions).
+For the detailed syntax and semantic of expressions, see [Value Expressions](#value-expressions).

-Note that in PGQL the ordering of constraints does not has any effect on the result.
-Therefore, the previous example is equivalent to the following:
+Note that the ordering of constraints does not has an affect on the result, such that query from the previous example is equivalent to:

 ```sql
 SELECT y.name